kaw393939/bootstrap-4-boilerplate/README.md

 # Prerequisites
 1. Install Node.js
-2. Read the Gulp article to explain how to install Gulp globally i.e. npm install -g gulp on windows or sudo install -g gulp on mac
+2. Read the Gulp article to explain how to install Gulp globally i.e. npm install -g npm install gulp-cli -g on windows or sudo install -g npm install gulp-cli -g on mac

 # Install Instructions
 1. Clone the repository in WebStorm